First Horizon Park: Parking

 A 1,000-car above-ground parking garage, owned by the state, is located south of the stadium's center-field and right-field entrances on Harrison Street between Fourth and Fifth Avenues.
 As the garage is used by state employees during the day, game attendees are only able to use it for evening and weekend games.
 Other state-owned free parking lots and paid private lots are located in the vicinity.
-The Metro Transit Authority's Music City Circuit provides bus service to and from a drop-off site at Fifth Avenue and Harrison Street.
+WeGo Public Transit's Music City Circuit provides bus service to and from a drop-off site at Fifth Avenue and Harrison Street.
 Nashville BCycle, the city's bike-share program, has a station outside the ballpark.

 Attendance records

 First Horizon Park's single-game attendance record was set on July 16, 2022, during a game between the Sounds and the Memphis Redbirds in front of a sellout crowd of 12,409 people.
 The park's season attendance record of 603,135 was set in 2018, while its average attendance record (8,861) was set in 2017.
 Nashville led all of Minor League Baseball in 2021 in total attendance (436,868) and average attendance (6,721).
 In 2022, the Sounds again led the minors in total attendance (555,576) while having the fourth-highest average (7,611).
-Attendance records through the completion of the 2022 season are as follows.
+Attendance records through the completion of the 2025 season are as follows.